MaazJawaid/Management-App/README.md

 # Vehicle Incident and Garrison Management System
-Welcome to the Vehicle Incident and Garrison Management System—a cutting-edge, full-stack MERN solution designed to elevate incident management and vehicle deployment efficiency for companies in Brazil.
+Welcome to the Vehicle Incident and Garrison Management System—a cutting-edge, full-stack (Responsive) MERN solution designed to elevate incident management and vehicle deployment efficiency for companies in Brazil.
 This system provides a seamless platform for tracking incidents, managing garrison assignments, and generating comprehensive reports with advanced automation features.

 Key Features: